Western disturbance

-A western disturbance is an extratropical storm originating in the Mediterranean region that brings sudden winter rain to the northwestern parts of the Indian subcontinent, which extends as east as up to northern parts of Bangladesh and South eastern Nepal.
+A western disturbance is an extratropical storm originating in the Mediterranean region that brings sudden winter rain to the northwestern parts of the Indian subcontinent, which extends as east as up to northern parts of Bangladesh and southeastern Nepal.
 It is a non-monsoonal precipitation pattern driven by the westerlies.
 The moisture in these storms usually originates over the Mediterranean Sea, the Caspian Sea and the Black Sea.
-Extratropical storms are a global phenomena with moisture usually carried in the upper atmosphere, unlike their tropical counterparts where the moisture is carried in the lower atmosphere.
+Extratropical storms are a global phenomenon with moisture usually carried in the upper atmosphere, unlike their tropical counterparts where the moisture is carried in the lower atmosphere.
 In the case of the Indian subcontinent, moisture is sometimes shed as rain when the storm system encounters the Himalayas.
 Western disturbances are more frequent and stronger in the winter season.

 Western disturbances are important for the development of the Rabi crop, which includes the locally important staple wheat.

 Formation

 Western disturbances originate in the Mediterranean region in Mediterranean sea.
 A high-pressure area over Ukraine and neighbourhood consolidates, causing the intrusion of cold air from polar regions towards an area of relatively warmer air with high moisture.
 This generates favorable conditions for cyclogenesis in the upper atmosphere, which promotes the formation of an eastward-moving extratropical depression.
 Traveling at speeds up to 12 m/s, the disturbance moves towards the Indian subcontinent until the Himalayas inhibits its development, upon which the depression rapidly weakens.
 The western disturbances are embedded in the mid-latitude subtropical westerly jet stream.

 A western disturbance moving east towards the Indian subcontinent.
 It can be seen as a cloud patch originating from the Black Sea, progressing east thereafter.